Difference between wait() and sleep(), yield() in Java

 Difference between yield() and wait() in Java

 yield() method pauses the currently executing thread temporarily for giving a chance to the remaining waiting threads of the same priority to execute.
 If there is no waiting thread or all the waiting threads have a lower priority then the same thread will continue its execution.
-The yielded thread when it will get the chance for execution is decided by the thread scheduler whose behavior is vendor dependent. yield() method doesn’t guarantee that current thread will pause or stop but it guarantee that CPU will be relinquish by current Thread as a result of call to Thread.yield() method in java.
+The yielded thread when it will get the chance for execution is decided by the thread scheduler whose behavior is vendor dependent.
+The yield() method doesn’t guarantee that the current thread will pause or stop, but it does guarantee that the CPU will be relinquished by the current thread as a result of the call to Thread.yield() in Java.

-Here is a list of differences between yield() and wait() method in Java, good to remember for Java interviews :
+Here is a list of differences between yield() and wait(), good to remember for Java interviews:

 The Disqus comment system is loading ...